 Any woman who has undergone a mastectomy may consider going for breast reconstruction.
 Mastectomy involves having the breast removed, usually due to cancer.
 Reconstruction helps in building the shape of the lost breast.

-In most cases, the extent of reconstruction depends on the mastectomy, location, size, and width of the removed tumor.
+In most cases, the extent of breast augmentation depends on the mastectomy, location, size, and width of the removed tumor.
 The surgery can be done immediately, which usually happens when the mastectomy is going on or later where the wound is left to heal, and the woman has completed her cancer therapy.
 This can happen anywhere from months to years later.
 It is common for a woman to have reconstruction surgery done on her other breast to ensure both of them match in shape and size.